CFC-Servers/gmodwiki/README.md

 ## Self-Hosting
 [A docker image](https://github.com/CFC-Servers/gmodwiki/pkgs/container/gmodwiki) is provided to support self-hosting use cases.

+The image is about 130mb, making it reasonably portable and quick to download 👍

 ### Running the Docker image

 First, be sure you have [Docker installed](https://docs.docker.com/compose/install/).